kovacsek/Yamaha-RX-V3800-RS232-Controller/README.md

 ## Notes:
 I didn't get the network control to work, so i made this.
 Works to my satisfaction for RX-V 3800 and supposedly the RX-V1800.

 I implemented many control codes, you can add more if you wish.

-Many of the codes differ between the models, something like the RX-V3900 has different ones for the surround modes and so on.
+* Many of the codes differ between the models, something like the RX-V3900 has different ones for the surround modes and so on.
 But the protocol for the pre-2010 models should have stayed the same.
-Tip: The IR remote codes are the same as the RS232 codes and their lists are way easier to find.
+* Tip: The IR remote codes are the same as the RS232 codes and their lists are way easier to find and make sense of.
+Of course I realised this pretty late.

 ## These parameters are controllable and give feedback:
 * Power On/Off: Everything, Main, Zone2, Zone3
-* Volume Main, Zone2
 * Mute On/Off/Toggle: Main, Zone2, Zone3
-* Surround Modes
-* Input Select Main, Zone2, Zone3
+* Input Select: Main, Zone2, Zone3
+* Volume Level: Main, Zone2
+* All Surround Modes
 * GUI Menu Navigation
 * USB/Internet Radio/Network Menu Navigation